isha54ry/CognitoPics/README.md

-# Smart Gallery
+# CognitoPics

-Smart Gallery is a privacy-focused, AI-powered photo gallery application that uses facial recognition to detect and match faces within a user's photo collection.
+CognitoPics is a privacy-focused, AI-powered photo gallery application that uses facial recognition to detect and match faces within a user's photo collection.
 It allows users to hide selected images in a password-protected vault using AES encryption, ensuring sensitive images remain private.